Alan Emtage – the Bajan who invented the ftp search engine in 1989 while a post-grad student at McGill University

 While FTP continues to be a common way to share files over the Internet, Archie is no longer used.

-Click on the link below so see Alan Emtage’s acceptance speech on being inducted into the the internet hall of fame in 2017:
+Click on the YouTube video below so see Alan Emtage’s acceptance speech on being inducted into the the internet hall of fame in 2017:

 On 26th October 2022 Bajan Alan Emtage was presented by McGill University with the highest Honour an Honorary Degree of Doctor of Science, honoris causa (D.Sc.) presented by McGill Chancellor Emeritus The Honourable Michael A. Meighen, C.M., Q.C., LL.D.